-IT visionaries are shaking up the modern business world by challenging long-held concepts like the 9-to-5.
+IT visionaries are shaking up the modern business world by embracing the Anywhere Worker culture and challenging long-held concepts like the 9-to-5, legacy IT hardware and fixed-location workplaces.
 For more IT leadership insight, check out our new book: Move Into the Modern Age : Ditch the 9-to-5.

 A digital experience platform for the modern web, Qubit was founded by four ex-Googlers who understood the value of a dynamic work culture.
 Today, the company’s 300 employees, working in offices across the U.K., the U.S., Pakistan, France, and Germany, can connect and collaborate with each other easily thanks to their IT staff’s forward-thinking adoption of cloud-first tools.
-We sat down with Kyle Eve (Head of IT, Qubit) to explore his perspective on the traditional 9-to-5 and how flexibility drives productivity.
+We sat down with Kyle Eve (Head of IT, Qubit) to explore his perspective on the traditional 9-to-5, the work from anywhere movement and how flexibility drives productivity.

 Yes, I believe the 9-5 workday has definitely evolved over the last 25 years and it’s reflected in the way our own workplace operates.
 Here at Qubit’s headquarters, we have a culture where you’re free to sit and work from anywhere in the office.
 This really encourages people to intermingle, so different teams are constantly communicating with each other, even if they aren’t necessarily on the same projects.
 People gain a deeper understanding of how other teams operate, creating a stronger culture of collaboration.

 To help create this type of workplace, we’re not limiting people to specific locations or specific times.
 If people are able to work remotely, they don’t necessarily have to stick to that 9-to-5 status quo.
 They have the freedom to customize their schedules to suit their exact work style.

 2. Do you believe cloud tools like G Suite, Salesforce and Dialpad impact productivity and drive modern workers to change their schedules?